joshuactk/Old-Scripts/README.md

 ## Html2MD.sh

 This one's in development.
 It turns html files into markdown files, even the images in their image folders.
 Remember to make a special directory for the .html files to convert.
-It uses Aaron's html2text to do the conversion which can be downloaded [here](https://github.com/aaronsw/html2text).
+It uses Aaron's [html2text](https://github.com/aaronsw/html2text) to do the conversion.
 The image part is difficult since it needs the whitespaces in the markdown files' image links to be converted to %20, and that's a pain.
 Feel free to help me fix that.

 ## Url2MD.sh